 Laurence H. Dorcy Hawaiian Foundation Grant

 The Laurence H. Dorcy Hawaiian Foundation grants focus support exclusively on Hawaiian charitable organizations.
-Like its founder, Laurence Dorcy, the Foundation is particularly interested in fostering research, restoration, and educational activities relating to native plants and trees, historic railroads, classic automobiles, sailing ships, U.S. military history, animal protection and medical treatments for individuals with special need.
+Like its founder, Laurence Dorcy, the Foundation is particularly interested in supporting Hawaiian Island culture and community, affordable housing and support services for income-constrained workers and their families, equitable access to health and hospice care, employment education and training, animal protection, and U.S. military and railroad history.

 General Operating Support: Grants are within the discretion of the Board of Directors, but generally are made in the range of $10,000 to $25,000 for general operating support.
 The Dorcy Foundation does not make multi-year commitments.